erbloo/capsule_lstm_epic/README.md

-# pr_curves_extractor
+# PRCurvesExtractor
-PRCurvesExtractor class is used for Precision, Recall and PRcurves calculations.
+|PRCurvesExtractor| class is used for Precision, Recall and PRcurves calculations.
+It is implemented in pr_curves_extractor.h/.cpp.

 ## Add prediction results
 Prediction results that formatted in object_prediction proto are sorted and added to extractor by |AddObjPreds|.